WebOfTrust/ietf-said/draft-ssmith-said.md

 The *natural* canonical ordering for such mappings is *insertion order* or sometimes called *field creation order*.
 Natural order allows the fields to appear in a given preset order independent of the lexicographic ordering of the labels.
 This enables functional or logical ordering of the fields.
 Logical ordering also allows the absence or presence of a field to have meaning.
 Fields may have a priority given by their relative order of appearance.
 Fields may be grouped in logical sequence for better usability and labels may use words that best reflect their function independent of their relative lexicographic ordering.
 The most popular serialization format for mappings is *JSON*.
 Other popular serializations for mappings are CBOR and MsgPack.

-In contract, from a functional perspective, lexicographic ordering appears un-natural.
+In contrast, from a functional perspective, lexicographic ordering appears un-natural.
 In lexicographic ordering the fields are sorted by label prior to serialization.
 The problem with lexicographic ordering is that the relative order of appearance of the fields is determined by the labels themselves not some logical or functional purpose of the fields themselves.
 This often results in oddly labeled fields that are so named merely to ensure that the lexicographic ordering matches a given logical ordering.

 Originally mappings in most if not all computer languages were not insertion order preserving.
 The reason is that most mappings used hash tables under the hood.
 Early hash tables were highly efficient but by nature did not include any mechanism for preserving field creation or field insertion order for serialization.
 Fortunately this is no longer true in general.
 Most if not all computer languages that support dictionaries or mappings as first class data structures now support variations that are insertion order preserving.